International School Eindhoven: Curriculum

 The ISE offers two artistic courses in the MYP years: Performing Arts/Music Classes and Visual Arts.
 Later on in the DP, only the Visual Arts course is offered.

-Physical Exercise is compulsory for all students except for students in the Diploma Programme.
+Physical Education is compulsory for all students except for students in the Diploma Programme.

 Extracurricular activities

-An annual Ski Trip to Austria or Switzerland is available to MP4 students during "Activities Week".
-Students also get the opportunity to go to London for the London Trip.
-Furthermore, the school also engages in class trips for each individual grade, usually at the beginning of the year.
-These trips are adventure camps designed to encourage team building and other social skills between staff and students.
+The school organizes numerous annual excursions for its students.
+An annual skiing trip to Austria or Switzerland is available to certain students during "Activities Week".
+Students also get the opportunity for a touristic London Trip.
+Furthermore, the school also engages in class trips for each individual grade, usually at the beginning or end of the school year.
+These trips are designed to encourage team building and other social skills between staff and students.
+Workshops for parents are also offered.

-After school activities include Football or creative writing clubs.
+After school activities include various clubs, on topics such as MUN, Visual Arts, Science, Math, and Student Politics, as well as several sports.
 The extra curricular sports activities and regular participation in sports tournaments have gained the school a good reputation in Basketball, Softball, Football and Volleyball.
 It also enters NECIS tournaments on all four categories on an annual basis.
 The ISE also has several FIRST LEGO League teams.

-Different Workshops for parents are offered in the ISE community and take place on the ISE campus.

 The ISE has participated in the Model United Nations (MUN) since the 1980s, and has won the "Best Delegation Award" on many occasions.
-The school is also involved with two MUN conferences: Model United Nations International School of The Hague (MUNISH) and The Hague International Model United Nations (THIMUN).
+Alongside hosting its own one-day annual conference (MUNISE), the school is also involved with two other school's MUN conferences: Model United Nations International School of The Hague (MUNISH) and The Hague International Model United Nations (THIMUN).

 Facilities

-The area of the entire site is around 17,000m^{2} with a spacious outdoor recreational area which includes two basketball courts, an open grass field and a football field.
-The area within the building has around 7,000m^{2} of floor space.
-It features 30 classrooms, of which four are science and experimental laboratories, two are visual arts workrooms, and one a design technology workroom.
+The area of the entire site is around 17,000m^{2} with a spacious outdoor recreational area which includes an open grass field and an artificial grass football field.
+The area within the buildings totals at approximately 7,000m^{2}.
+The majority of buildings are connected by an underground tunnel, which holds the school library, multimedia center, drama theater, and study areas.
+The secondary department features over 30 classrooms, of which four are science and experimental laboratories, two are visual arts workrooms, and one a design technology workroom.
 There are also two computer laboratories and one music room.
 A large multi-purpose hall including a canteen is present which can be transformed into a theatrical stage for performances or special events.
-The building also features a library with a multimedia centre as well as a tfour full-sized gym halls.
+The campus also features four full-sized gym halls, with three being above and one underground.

-The International School of Eindhoven
+The school has arranged bus services via Hermes for students to travel from the city center to the campus.

+Merging with the RIS

-Discussions on merging the International Secondary School of Eindhoven and the Regional International School have dated back since 2006.
+Discussions on merging the International Secondary School of Eindhoven and the Regional International School began as early as 2006.
 Currently, the primary department is in a separate building from the secondary department.
 The confirmation of the merger in 2009 announced that the new school shall merge both the secondary department and the primary department under the name International School of Eindhoven.
 The merging process was completed in 2013 when both the RIS and the ISSE moved to the Oirschotsedijk.